 - have a love of science

-- be available for the first round of judging (March 20-26).
-Some judges will also be asked to be available for the second round (April 6-15).
-Exact dates and times will be finalized after registration has been completed and we know how many projects will need to be judged.
+- be available for the first round of judging (April 21 morning).
+Some judges will also be asked to be available for the second round (April 22 afternoon).

 Space permitting, all people are accepted as judges unless you are contacted otherwise.
 You should get an e-mail confirming your registration immediately after registering.